On Pretraining Data Diversity for Self-Supervised Learning: Related Work

-\textbf{Distribution Shift in SSL\ \ } Some studies have investigated how the pretraining data domain affects downstream performance on other domains.
+\textbf{Distribution Shift in SSL\ \ } Some studies have investigated how the pretraining data affects downstream performance on other domains.
+In general, the distribution shift increases when factors such as visual content and data acquisition procedure differ in two data ensembles~\cite{torralba2011unbiased}.
 For various pretraining datasets, preliminary works~\cite{kotar2021contrasting, coleWhenDoesContrastive2022, goyal2019scaling, li2023internet} observed that the best performing representations were learned on datasets that were similar to the downstream test task.
 Additionally, combining datasets before pretraining or combining self-supervised features learned from various datasets did not lead to significant improvements in~\cite{coleWhenDoesContrastive2022}.
-In ~\cite{zhao2021what,shi2022robust}, they showcase higher generalization capabilities of SSL models compared to their supervised counterparts, for several downstream tasks in the presence of a distribution shift.
-In~\cite{van2021revisiting}, they pretrained on several datasets, and observed different generalization depending on the object-centric or scene-centric appearance of the pretraining dataset.
+In~\cite{zhao2021what,shi2022robust}, they showcase higher generalization capabilities of SSL models compared to their supervised counterparts, for several downstream tasks in the presence of a distribution shift.
+In~\cite{van2021revisiting}, they pretrained on several datasets, observing different generalization depending on the appearance of the pretraining dataset.
 Furthermore, initial considerations on the impact of external data on downstream tasks under distribution shift have been proposed in~\cite{van2021benchmarking}.
 Some compensate the distribution shift with the scale of training datasets~\cite{hammoud2024synthclip}.
-Although partial information can be inferred by these works, there is still a lack of a fair, computation-normalized evaluation that allows to study the effects of the distribution shift in a controlled environment.
+However, there is still a lack of a fair, computation-normalized evaluation that allows to study the effects of the distribution shift in a controlled environment.